leomeyer/OpenHAT/src/openhatd/docs/ports.md

 You can specify any port type (except Streaming ports) in a value resolver.
 The following rules apply:

 * A Digital port's value is either 0 (Low) or 1 (High).
 * An Analog port's value is its relative value within the range 0..1.
-In most cases a scale factor will need to be provided to map the value to a useful range.
+In most cases a scale factor will need to be provided to map the value to a useful range (because most port parameters are integer values).
 * A Dial port's value is its current position.
-* A Select port's value is the number of its currently selected label.
+* A Select port's value is the number of its currently selected label (0-based).

 If you require more sophisticated calculations consider using an [Expression port](ports/expression_port).